-Professors G. De Blaey, P. De Jong, H. Holstege, R. Rice, T. Rottman, W. Smit, D. Smalligan (chairman), D. Wilson Associate Professor J. White
+Professors G. De Blaey, P. De Jong, H. Holstege, R. Rice, T. Rottman, W. Smit (chairman), D. Smalligan, D. Wilson

-This department offers courses in sociology, criminal justice, and social work.
+This department offers courses in sociology, criminal justice, social work, and anthropology.
 Sociology is the study of the principles of group relationships, social institutions, and the influence of the group on the individual.
 Criminal justice is the study of the nature of crime in society and the interrelationship among criminal law, social order, and social justice.
 Social Work is the study of the application of these principles and related theories to the helping professions.
 Programs in the department may lead to a departmental major in sociology, a group major in criminal justice, and a supplementary concentration in social work, which is open to both sociology and non-sociology majors.

-The major concentration in sociology consists of 151, 318, 320, and six additional sociology courses, excluding 210.
-One interim course may be included among these five additional courses.
+The major concentration in sociology consists of 151, 318, 320, and six additional sociology courses.
+One interim course may be included among these six additional courses.
 Students who spend a semester at the Chicago Metropolitan Study Center may apply some of that work to a departmental major.
 For admission to the major program, a student must complete 151 with a minimum grade of C (2.0).

 The twelve-course group major in criminal justice provides the theory, context, and practice needed to qualify graduates to make informed decisions in the area.
 Seven courses must be taken in the Department of Sociology and Social Work: 151, 300, 301, 306, 313, and two course units from either 380 or Political Science 380.
 The remaining courses provide a foundation for a broad range of criminal justice vocations.
-Two courses must be selected from Political Science 201, 209, 210, 310, Psychology 211, 212, 310, 311; a third course is chosen from any of these or from an approved interim; and two courses must be chosen from Philosophy 202, 207, and either 205 or Religion 311.
-The adviser for this program is Mr. T. Rottman.
+Two courses must be selected from either Political

+Science 201, 202, 209, 210, 310 or from Psychology 212, 211, 310, 311; a third course is chosen from any of these or from an approved interim; and two courses must be chosen from Philosophy 202, 207, and either 205 or Religion 311.
+The adviser for this program is Mr. W. Smit.

-The group major prepares students for a variety of careers in law enforcement, working with the courts, and assisting with corrections and is helpful to those who expect to be involved with probation, parole, detention homes, halfway houses, police and security work, rehabilitation centers, and correctional facilities.
+The group major prepares students for a variety of careers in law enforcement, working with the courts, and assisting with corrections and is helpful to those who expect to be involved with probation, parole, detention homes, half-way houses, police and security work, rehabilitation centers, and correctional facilities.

 The supplementary concentration in social work consists of six courses, five of which are drawn from the departmental offerings in social work.
 The supplementary concentration includes three types of courses: social work theory courses, field work courses, and other courses which most nearly complement the practice of social work.
-The program consists of 300, 301, 303, two units of credit from 307, 380, and 381 plus one additional course from selected psychology or sociology courses.
-An interim course may satisfy the elective requirement if approved by the social work adviser.
+The program consists of 300, 301, 303, two units of credit from 380 and 381 plus one additional course from approved psychology or sociology courses.
 A fuller description of the supplementary concentration in social work is available in the departmental office.
 The social work courses prepare one to work not only with individual clients in counseling situations but also to work in social institutions, and, when necessary, for change within these very institutions.
 Consequently this supplementary concentration prepares one to work in various capacities in both private and public organizations.
-All students in this concentration are required to have at least three hundred hours in field work placement.
+All students in this concentration are required to have at least three hundred hours of field work.
 These placements are available with over fifty different private and governmental organizations.